Ophelia: No, my lord.

 Mafala: Fuck God right back in his cunt!

 - Later in the song, we get this:

 Ugandans: If you don't like what we say/try living here a couple days./Watch all your friends and family die./Hasa diga eebowai!
 Fuck you!/Hasa diga eebowai!/Fuck you God in the ass, mouth, and cunt-a,/Fuck you God in the ass, mouth, and cunt-a,/Fuck you God in the ass, mouth, and cunt-a,/Fuck you in the eye!

-- The song ends in a great exclamation of "Fuck you God!
+- The song ends with a great exclamation of "Fuck you, God!
 In the cunt!"

 - Rockstar Games' own Red Dead Redemption uses the word three times, two of which are in fairly quick succession.

 Irish: What's the word for 'cunt' in Spanish?

 - Both Vico and the narration text throw this around a lot in A Dance with Rogues.

 - Broken Saints has no qualms with swearing, but it's worth pointing out that only Mars uses this word.

 - The Brute Splicers in BioShock 2 are about as civilized as they look, language and all.

 - Hinted at a couple of times in Dragon Age II; the way Isabela asks Aveline if Donnic "satisfied the demands of your Qun" is quite...suggestive...and then there's the following gem: